Pilates Is the Safest and Most Effective Prenatal Workout

 About the Author

-Bob has been teaching Pilates for nearly 4 decades, and is the author of the video ebook, Prenatal Pilates – The Best Exercise For You & Your Child During Pregnancy available at Amazon.
+Bob has been teaching Pilates for nearly 4 decades, and is the author of the ebook, Prenatal Pilates – The Best Exercise For You & Your Child During Pregnancy available at Amazon.